 Genus- Microhyla Tschudi, 1838

 Four species are known from Sri Lanka.
-Two are endemic to Sri Lanka.
+Three are endemic to Sri Lanka.
 They are small frogs that grows upto a maximum of 35mm from snout to vent.
 Their tadpoles are filter feeders and feed on dissolved particulate matter dispersed in the water column.
 M. karunarathei is an endemic and a rare species of frog restricted in distribution in the vicinity of Rakwana hills in Sri Lanka.
 M. zeyalnica is an endemic montane species distributed in the elevations above 1500m above m.s.l.
-M. ornata and M. rubra are common species distributed in the lowlands upto an elevation of 600m above m.s.l.
+M. ornata and M. mihintalei (formally M. rubra) are common species distributed in the lowlands up to an elevation of 600m above m.s.l.

 Species of Microhyla in Sri Lanka